Analysing the analysts

 “But when I realised it was real I was immediately interested,” he says.
 “New Zealand has always been seen as a laboratory for drastic transformative reforms in public administration, so I thought coming here would be a good teaching and research opportunity.”

 Associate Professor Löfgren moved to Wellington in 2013 to take up his new role.
 He had previously held academic positions at the universities of Copenhagen and Roskilde in Denmark and at Malmö University in his native Sweden.

 His research interests include the policy aspects of ‘electronic government’, which involves using information and communications technology to deliver government services; surveillance and data protection policy; new media and democracy; governance and policy implementation; and new forms of local democracy.

 Coming to New Zealand saw Associate Professor Löfgren move into empirical research.

 For one of his first projects, he looked at whether policy workers in New Zealand made use of academic research.
-The study was sparked by conversations with Victoria Master’s students in public policy and public management who said they didn’t have access to research because it was held behind paywalls.
+The study was sparked by conversations with Victoria University of Wellington Master’s students in public policy and public management who said they didn’t have access to research because it was held behind paywalls.